KenBigelow/UBC-Spack-Workshop/index.rst

 Now lets start to add custom search strings and flags to our install specifications ``spec``.
 Always use the ``spack spec -I`` command to spec out the install before you do the final install.

-first lets get some info the nmap package.
+first lets get some info the htop package.

 .. code-block:: console